angelalchen3/Contact-Center-SQL-Portfolio/README.md

 ## Background

 This repository contains original, portfolio-build SQL that demonstrates common contact center analytics patterns using synthetic schemas.
-The queries demonstrate skills in data modeling, time-series analysis, compliance logic, and Snowflake SQL optimization.
+The queries demonstrate skills in data modeling, time-series analysis, and Snowflake SQL optimization.

 All schemas, data, values, thresholds, and naming conventions have been recreated using synthetic structures and do not reflect any employer systems or proprietary logic.
 The focus is on the underlying logic, not proprietary data.